Home Repair Programs

 The City of Billings is an entitlement community and receives federal funding from the U.S. Department of Housing and Urban Development (HUD).
-The City of Billings offers housing rehabilitation programs for low income households.
+The City of Billings offers housing rehabilitation loan programs for low-income households.

-The City of Billings offers the Housing Rehabilitation Loan Program; secured loans for low income homeowners who require home improvements and are unable to obtain financial assistance through commercial lenders.
-Loans ranging from $5,000 to $20,000 are available for eligible home improvements.
+The City of Billings offers the Housing Rehabilitation Loan Program; secured loans for low-income homeowners who require home improvements and are unable to obtain financial assistance through commercial lenders.
+Loans ranging from $5,000 to $25,000 are available for eligible home improvements.
 All loans are secured by placing a lien against the property.
 Properties with second mortgages are not eligible for these programs.
 All programs are funded on a first-come, first-served, available funding basis.

 The Community Development Division makes reasonable accommodations for any known disability that may limit participation in any program, service or activity.
 Please call 406-657-8284 to make a request for accommodation (Montana Relay 711).

 Notice to ContractorsThe City of Billings-Community Development Division maintains a list of contractors which is provided to homeowners procuring contractor services on their home repair project.
 Minority and women-owned firms and Section 3 businesses are encouraged to apply.
 Get more information.

 Additional housing repair resources: